This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 In the 1990s, cellular phones were larger and heavier and had audio capabilities only.
 Today they are lightweight, can be thinner than a match- book, and can send both audio and data, including written messages and streaming video.
 Although these advances are welcome in society in general, they have had a negative impact on the law enforcement community, as criminals have taken advantage of cellular technology to conduct illegal activities.

 Cell Phones Are a Widespread Problem

-The issue of cellular phone use by criminals, especially prison and jail inmates, gained national attention when a death row inmate used a cell phone to threaten a Texas senator.
-In Nevada, prison officials fired a dental assistant for helping an inmate get a cell phone to plan a successful escape.
-In New York, an inmate used a cell phone to orchestrate an attempted escape while on a medical transfer.
-In Tennessee, prison officials banned jars of peanut butter after learning that an inmate accused in the shooting death of a guard had used a jar to hide the cell phone he used to coordinate his escape.
-Prisoners have also used cell phones to harass and threaten their victims.
+The issue of cellular phone use by criminals, especially those incarcerated in prison or jail, gained national attention when a person incarcerated on death row used a cell phone to threaten a Texas senator.
+In Nevada, prison officials fired a dental assistant for helping an incarcerated person get a cell phone to plan a successful escape.
+In New York, an incarcerated person used a cell phone to orchestrate an attempted escape while on a medical transfer.
+In Tennessee, prison officials banned jars of peanut butter after learning that an incarcerated person accused in the shooting death of a guard had used a jar to hide the cell phone he used to coordinate his escape.
+Incarcerated persons have also used cell phones to harass and threaten their victims.
 In Texas, courts have convicted more than a dozen corrections officers in recent years for accepting bribes in exchange for cell phones or phone parts.